Questions & Answers

-The Sonoma County Regional Parks District wants to expand Helen Putnam Regional Park to include the largest and most environmentally valuable open space within Scott Ranch, provided independent funds are available to help construct park improvements – including building trails and providing parking and restroom facilities.
+The Sonoma County Regional Parks District wants to expand Helen Putnam Regional Park to include this land, provided public and private funds are available to help construct park improvements – including building trails and providing parking and restroom facilities.
 The Sonoma Land Trust currently holds $1 million that could be used to pay for such improvements, and the community has already raised more than $200,000 toward this effort.

 Where is the money coming from?

-The Sonoma Land Trust currently holds $1 million for conversion of part or all of Scott Ranch to public park land.
+Also, the Sonoma Land Trust holds $1 million that may be used for conversion of Scott Ranch to public parkland.
 KCPP will discuss how best to use these additional funds to develop the Putnam Park extension with the land trust, Petalumans for Responsible Planning, and Sonoma County Regional Parks.

 How was the compromise of allowing Davidon to build 28 homes in the case of a partial purchase reached?